“Consequently, faith comes from hearing the message, and the message is heard through the word of Christ” (Romans 10:17 NIV)

 When I hear others explain that they think people need to mind their own business, respectively, and not talk about faith or Jesus, I hear the calmness in their voice—their composure in choosing to walk through life in question and agnosticism.
 I lived as an agnostic and as an unbeliever for most of my life, so I understand this philosophy all too well.

 We all serve someone or something, whether we admit to it or not.
 We serve idols when we become addicted to drugs, sex/pornography, alcohol, or even technology (spending hours on end looking through social media or texting, even when we’re in the presence of close friends), among others.
 How do we serve idols?
 By prioritizing them ahead of ourselves and others.
-We put our health in jeopardy when we spend hours on our phone when we could be sleeping.
+We put our health in jeopardy.
 We jeopardize our minds when we watch lifeless TV shows that exploit promiscuous sex, gratuitous violence, and profane language.
-We jeopardize relationships when we’re so busy giving our time to our idols that we lose time to spend with loved ones.
 Ultimately, what does all of this have to do with Jesus? —When we don’t have Jesus, we fill ourselves up to the brim with the world.

 The world is as close to Heaven as Heaven gets for an unbeliever because for the unbeliever, there is no Heaven.
 It doesn’t exist.
 When that is the case, not only is there no need for Jesus, there’s a deeper need to fulfill all the areas of our lives left unfulfilled and unattended to without faith in a Lord who provides for all of our needs.
 People under the illusion that a life of worldly pleasures is a fulfilled life have never met pure joy face-to-face.
 Joy in Christ feels radiant; permanent as it extends beyond mood or situation.
 Joy is a mentality and it is as ubiquitous as oxygen.
 Faithlessness gives us something to choke on like second-hand smoke: Not knowing the answers to anything we want to understand but refuse to question will only lead us to suffocate on the lies and manipulations of a world huffing and puffing the pollution of idols and addictions until these lies are met with the unconditional love found in faith in Jesus Christ.
 When we find unconditional love, there is no need to turn back.
 Faith in Jesus Christ paves the road to relationship, community, fulfillment, joy, hope, and teamwork; all the opposite characteristics of a life of idolatry, addiction, and the trap of indulgence: Isolation, shame, loneliness, solidarity, a lack of joy, and the assumption that the hope of today is found in the transience of self-pleasure.